gmcfarlin/Fall-2020/README.md

 #### Assignments
 These were specific tasks on typically 2-week deadlines that were designed to test our knowledge of developing in python as we progressed through the crash course.
 #### Project
 See ME379M Project description.
 Presented to the instructor and other students and recieved feedback.
 3 Person team of members of the class (no overlap in team members from other project).
+Project files can be found in 'COVID-Project' repo from my user page.